Aymane-Guelbaoui/airbnb-clone-project/README.md

  Search and Filters
 Users can search properties by location, date, price, and other filters.
 This improves discoverability and helps users find suitable accommodations quickly.

+#API Security
+ Authentication
+We will use JWT (JSON Web Tokens) or OAuth for secure login sessions.
+Only authenticated users can access protected endpoints, ensuring identity verification before granting access to any user-related functionality.

+ Why it matters: Prevents unauthorized access to user accounts and sensitive actions like booking or property listing.

+ Authorization
+Role-based access control (RBAC) will ensure users can only perform actions appropriate to their roles (e.g., only hosts can add properties, only guests can book).

+ Why it matters: Keeps the system secure and prevents users from accessing or manipulating data that doesn't belong to them.

+ Input Validation & Sanitization
+All incoming data will be validated and sanitized to prevent SQL injection, XSS, and other common attacks.

+ Why it matters: Ensures the system only processes clean, expected data and protects the database from malicious queries.

+ Rate Limiting
+Rate limiting and throttling will be implemented to prevent abuse of endpoints (e.g., brute-force login attempts or spammy API calls).

+ Why it matters: Protects against DoS attacks and system overload by limiting the number of requests a user/IP can make in a given time.

+ HTTPS Encryption
+All API communication will occur over HTTPS to encrypt data in transit between clients and servers.

+ Why it matters: Ensures sensitive information like passwords and payment details cannot be intercepted by attackers.

+ Secure Payments
+If real payment gateways are used, secure APIs (e.g., Stripe, PayPal SDKs) will be integrated and tokenized to avoid storing raw payment data on our servers.

+ Why it matters: Payment security is critical for protecting financial data and building user trust.